FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 ### Creating Hypertables

-Hypertables are PostgreSQL tables that automatically partition your data by time.
 To create one, start with creating a standard PostgreSQL table and convert it into a Hypertable.

 1. Insert the following SQL commands into the PostgreSQL node's query field.